Ercole I d'Este: Appearance and personality

 Ludovico Coradino, medal of Duke Ercole, 1473.

-Hercules was a duke sincerely loved by his subjects, who repeatedly demonstrated it to him, both taking his defense against Niccolò di Leonello and at the time of the war with Venice, when they spontaneously took up arms to press the invader, sometimes against the will of Hercules himself.
+Ercole was a duke sincerely loved by his subjects, who repeatedly demonstrated it to him, both taking his defense against Niccolò di Leonello and at the time of the war with Venice, when they spontaneously took up arms to press the invader, sometimes against the will of Hercules himself.

 He was magnanimous, beneficial, famous for his clemency: he offered forgiveness even to the same supporters of Niccolò, as long as they swore obedience to him, and very often pardoned those condemned to death (even in cases of lesa maiestatis) when they were already with the rope around their necks ready for hanging.

 He loved to dance very much, which he continued to do despite an injury to his foot, in addition to the already mentioned passions for music and singing, which he then transmitted to his children.
 Several times he found himself dying over the years, now because of the wound never completely healed, now for illness and now for suspected poisoning, and always recovered, sometimes treating himself in country residences or at the spa.

 Portrait of Duke Ercole, Dosso Dossi.

 In his youth he possessed a very impetuous character, which he manifested especially in war, in rides and duels, which he then transmitted to most of his children.
 Even at a more mature age he continued to always be at the forefront of the battles in which he took part, exposing himself to danger of life and sometimes receiving some wounds.

-He loved jokes and buffoons and we know a singular episode in which, being the Carnival of 1478 and having as a guest in Ferrara the lord of Bologna Giovanni Bentivoglio, he went out disguised in the streets of the city in the company of his guest, the brothers Sigismondo and Rinaldo and other courtiers to throw eggs to the ladies and ended up beating with certain other masked in the square.
+He loved jokes and buffoons.
+In an episode during the Carnival of 1478, he went out disguised into the streets of Ferrara in the company of his guest, the lord of Bologna Giovanni Bentivoglio.
+The brothers Sigismondo and Rinaldo and other courtiers would throw eggs at the ladies and ended up in a brawl in the town square.

-Nevertheless, for his often icy and authoritarian character, aimed at profit rather than kinship or feeling, Hercules was called "cold much more than the tramontana" and from this derived his other nickname.
-He was a very devout man, he listened to Mass every day or even several times a day and on Holy Thursday he fed hundreds of poor people every year, serving his own meal in the great hall of the castle together with his brothers, and then washing the feet of the guests and giving them clothes and money.
-Together with his very religious wife he was protector of nuns and founder of convents.
+Nevertheless, Hercules was called "cold much more than the tramontana" and from this derived his other nickname.
+He was a devout man, he listened to Mass every day or even several times a day and on Holy Thursday he fed hundreds of poor people every year, serving his own meal in the great hall of the castle together with his brothers, and then washing the feet of the guests and giving them clothes and money.
+Together with his religious wife he was protector of nuns and founder of convents.

 As for his physical appearance, Aliprando Caprioli describes him as "of the right and square stature; et very strong in person.
 He had a colorful face, clear blue eyes, and black hair".
 However, although blue eyes were frequent within the d'Este family, at least from the portraits that have remained of him it would seem to have possessed dark eyes.